Article Overview: Best Things to Do in Death Valley National Park

 Since then I’ve returned six times because I simply can’t get enough.
 There is something seriously magical about this desert wonderland that I cannot resist.
 Make no mistake, a lot of our national parks are otherworldly but this one takes the cake.

-Things to Know Before You Visit Death Valley
+Things to Know Before Visiting Death Valley National Park

 $20 per vehicle OR if you plan to visit more National Parks within the next 12 months we suggest you go ahead and purchase the America the Beautiful Pass(which you can purchase here) which gets you into all National Parks, Forests, Monuments, and more including 2,000 sites for free after a one time $79 fee.